backdrop-contrib/nodeaccess_nodereference/README.md

 ==========================

-Gives content access permissions to users if they have access to content that is referenced with node reference.
+Gives content access permissions to users if they have access to content that is referenced with Node reference or Entity reference.
 Checks view, update, and delete grant operations, and can pass those on to the referencing content, or trigger a different grant configuration according to settings.